semantic-flow/sflo-dendron-notes/sflo.contributors.general-guidance.md

 ### Component Development with Docs

 - Each component (sf-api, sf-cli, sf-service) should follow the architecture defined in the documentation
-- Refer to `sflow.products.*` files for component-specifc descriptions, requirements, etc
+- Refer to `sflo.products.*` files for component-specifc descriptions, requirements, etc

 ## Project Architecture